superkim0610/NoShortForms/README.md

 + monitor user ShortForms usage
 + detect ShortForms by ScreenDetection (and PacketDetection)
 + shut down ShortForms with user's own rule

+## Detection Model
++ using CNN model to detect ShortsForm

+1.